 letting Chrome modify them.
 Segira's determination of file ownership is an adaptive

 process that will improve over time.
 As such, it should become more efficient and

 unnecessary backups less frequent.
 Given that the files in the example are all located

 in a ...\Google\Chrome\... folder, it is likely that they do in fact belong to the

 Chrome browser app and that it wasn't strictly necessary for Segira to back them up.

 : Lets you select &

-deselect the files you would like to upload for closer inspection.
-You can toggle
+deselect the files you would like to restore.
+You can toggle all selections

 all selections by clicking on the